Semantic search

 Painters Talking Painting 05

-Magnus Quaife delivers a talk that explores the boundaries of painting and how it might be defined.
+Artist Magnus Quaife on the boundaries of painting and how it might be defined.

 Discussing painting’s turn to the idea that one’s perception of the world is mediated by language, Quaife argues that the shift in painting from the formalist specifics of medium to painting as language has opened up the space to consider painting as a means of self-reflexive translation.